 Pugwash Estuary, Nova Scotia (Photo by NCC)

-With more than 1,000 acres (405 hectares) protected, the Pugwash Estuary is one of the Nature Conservancy of Canada (NCC) in Nova Scotia, the Pugwash River Estuary is a mixture of forest and marsh that borders some of the most sought-after oceanfront property in Nova Scotia.
+With more than 1,000 acres (405 hectares) protected, the Pugwash Estuary is one of the Nature Conservancy of Canada's largest conservation areas in Nova Scotia.
+Pugwash is a mix of undeveloped forest, marsh and coastline that borders some of the most sought-after oceanfront property in Nova Scotia.
 It provides habitat for many species of migratory birds and waterfowl, such as Canada goose and green-winged teal.
 It also features a well-maintained trail, a popular destination for birders and hikers.
 Pugwash is truly a spectacular and valuable conservation area.

 Pugwash at a glance

 - Located in Cumberland County in rural Nova Scotia, 200 kilometres northwest of Halifax near the village of Pugwash;

-- Largest estuary along the Northumberland Strait of Nova Scotia, and is unique in that it features a largely undeveloped shoreline;
+- Largest estuary along the Northumberland Strait of Nova Scotia, and features a largely undeveloped shoreline;

 - NCC currently protects 11 properties here, totalling 417 hectares (1,030 acres);

-- Area features diverse habitats, ranging from nutrient-rich salt marshes to sandy beaches that encircle some of the warmest waters north of the Carolinas.
+- Features diverse habitats, ranging from nutrient-rich salt marshes to sandy beaches that encircle some of the warmest waters north of the Carolinas.

-- The area is home to the endangered piping plover and Barrow's goldeneye, a species at risk.
+- The area is home to Barrow's goldeneye, a species at risk.